 \subsection{$\kappa$ is a positive odd integer}

 When $\kappa$ is a positive odd integer, we can assume $N=2n\kappa+1$, where $n$ is an integer.
 Similarly, $f$ can be written as

-It is shown that when $\kappa$ is a positive odd integer, the average growth/decreasing ratio of zero-energy wave function is exactly zero.
-So if $\kappa$ is odd, all the zero-energy states are critical states.
+It shows that when $\kappa$ is a positive odd integer, the average growth/decrease ratio of the zero-energy wave function is exactly zero.
+This means that if mosaic period $\kappa$ is odd, all of the zero-energy states are critical states.